fardeenKhadri/DARSHAN/README.md

 **2. Navigate to the Project Directory:**

-Move into the project's root directory:
+Move into the project's root directory:

 ```bash